RED WING ACADEMY STAFF

 Randy Wiedemann, from Luray, Virginia, grew up as a Suzuki trained violinist and violist in EMU’s Preparatory Music Program.
 He started on the violin at age 9 and added the viola at age 13.
 The Shenandoah Valley Youth Orchestra developed his love of the viola and he served as principal violist for five years.

 Randy attended Southern Adventist University in Tennessee and received his Bachelor of Music in Music Education with an instrumental emphasis in viola.
 He was principal violist with Southern’s Symphony Orchestra for four years.
 Randy has played in multiple ensembles and chamber groups where he enjoys classical, fiddle, and everything in between.
 He has taught at summer Suzuki camps and at the Red Wing Fiddle camp since 2015.
-Randy currently teaches middle school in Olney, Maryland.
+Randy currently is the Music Director at Columbia Adventist Academy in Washington State.
 When not busy with the viola, Randy enjoys sports, reading, history, and listening to all types of music.

 Sean Ellsworth-Hoffman | Instructor